Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 # Algorithm:
 ## Step 1: AI-Powered Dynamic Pricing
-Seller lists an item with a minimum price and negotiation range.
+1.The seller lists an item with a base price, minimum price, and maximum price.

-Buyer submits an offer price.
+2.A buyer submits an offer, which is received and evaluated by the contract.

-AI logic (simulated using Solidity algorithms) evaluates the price based on:
+3.The contract uses AI-simulated logic to calculate a dynamic counteroffer based on price range and the submitted offer.

-Market demand (tracked using on-chain transactions).
+4.If the offer meets or exceeds the AI counteroffer, the item is marked as sold and payment is transferred.

-Historical transaction data.
+5.If the offer is too low, the contract refunds the buyer and emits a counteroffer suggestion.

-Time-based price fluctuations.
+6.Each transaction can inform future pricing logic to simulate learning behavior.

 ## Step 2: Smart Contract Counteroffer